Asymons/Tribot-Scripts/README.md

 # Tribot-Scripts

-This folder contains digital robots (bots) to automatically perform tasks in the game Runescape.
-Some bots I've completed are a waterfilling bot and a tutorial bot (another client).
+This project has software to automate tasks in the game Runescape.
+These bots include waterfilling and completing the tutorial (another client).
 This specific project uses the TriBotAPI.